huiwenke/MineProt/README.md

 This project's inbox scripts depends on `Python 3.6+`.
 Operations will be more convenient with a `Bash` shell.

-Browser plugins requires the [TamperMonkey plugin](https://www.tampermonkey.net/).
+Browser plugins require the [TamperMonkey plugin](https://www.tampermonkey.net/).